solomonogunyeye/olist-analysis/README.md

 # Insights
-1. Only 2.7% of sellers have a revenue of R$1,000 per active day.
+1. 2.7% of sellers have a revenue of less than R$1,000 per active day.
 2. 97% of sellers have a delivery span of less than 20 days
 3. Months March through August show to be the most revenue dense months with September, October and December showing notable revenue decline despite December being a major holiday month.
 4. 97% of orders were succesful deliveries.